In 1986, Tom M. Mitchell published this definition in his ground-breaking book Machine Learning:

-Since then, the idea of Machine Learning (ML) has gone from a wordy definition to a widespread practice, with companies increasingly putting it to work to leverage data and tap into new revenue streams.
+Since then, the idea of machine learning (ML) has gone from a wordy—and rather mathematical —definition to a widespread practice, with companies increasingly putting the technology to work to tap new revenue streams.

-ML is the application of applying algorithms to parse and organizations data, learn, and then make predictions about possible results.
-This can mean anything from speech recognition to aid in customer services, to more complicated tasks like image recognition in video or predictive analytics to help businesses make forward looking decisions.
+ML is the application of applying algorithms to parse and organize data, learn, and then make predictions about possible results.
+This can mean anything from speech recognition to aid in customer services, to more complicated tasks like image recognition in video or predictive analytics to help businesses make forward-looking decisions.

 As ML has matured, so have the opportunities for businesses to increase revenue.
-Here are three of the biggest opportunities we see in the years to come:
+Here are five of the areas we see ML creating opportunities in 2022 and beyond.

 1. Increased customer acquisition

-Through ML, companies can gain instant access to crucial information about their clients.
+Through ML, companies can gain instant access to crucial information about their customers.
 Information like interests, general location, and behaviors that can be used for better targeting and more successful campaigns.

 Example: A retailer is launching a campaign around a specific holiday.
-Through ML, that retailer can tailor every aspect of the campaign to target only those customers identified as, say, major holiday gift-givers or past visitors to their store on that particular holiday.
+With ML, that retailer can tailor every aspect of the campaign to target only those customers identified as, say, major holiday gift-givers or past visitors to their store around that particular holiday.

 2. Better product recommendations